gafantinel/outline-extension/README.md

 5. Select the folder you've downloaded previously.

 ## How do I use this?
-Access any article protected by a payload, right-click anywhere and select the option "Read with Outline".
+Access any article protected by a payload, right-click anywhere and select the option "Read in Outline".

 ## This sucks tbh
 Well, that's too bad.